kkhhaalliiaa/BudgetTracker-JS/README.md

-## Budget Tracker:
+## Budget Tracker

-# Overview :
+# Overview
-This Budget Tracker is a simple web app that I built using HTML, CSS (SASS), and JavaScript that allows users to track their income and expenses.
-It features an intuitive user friendly interface where you can easily add income or expense transactions, specifying the description, amount, and date.
-The app calculates and displays the total budget, income, and expenses, updating in real-time as transactions are added.
-It also provides a list of all recorded transactions, with an option to delete them.
-The app is fully responsive, ensuring a smooth experience on both desktop and mobile devices.
-The application is built using object-oriented programming principles with a budget class that manages the transactions and performs the necessary calculations.
-Whether you're managing personal finances or just tracking daily expenses, the Budget Tracker provides a clean and functional way to keep an eye on your financial status.
+The Budget Tracker is a simple and responsive web application built with HTML, CSS (SASS), and JavaScript to help users effectively manage their finances.
+The app allows you to record, review, and delete transactions while providing a real-time overview of your total budget, income, and expenses.
+Its clean and intuitive interface ensures ease of use, whether you're on a desktop or mobile device.

+# Features
+- Add Transactions: Record income or expenses by entering the description, amount, and date.
+- Real-Time Calculations: Automatically update the total budget, income, and expenses as you add transactions.
+- Transaction List: View all recorded transactions in a clear list format.
+- Delete Transactions: Remove specific entries from the list with a single click.
+- Responsive Design: For both desktop and mobile devices.

+# How to Use
+- Open the app in your browser by visiting: Budget Tracker.

+# Use the form to input transaction details:
+- Description: A brief note about the transaction.
+- Amount: Enter positive values for income and negative values for expenses.
+- Date: Specify the transaction date.
+- Click the Add button to save the transaction.
+- Monitor the updated budget summary (total budget, income, and expenses) displayed in real-time.
+- To remove a transaction, click the Delete button next to it in the transaction list.

+# Technologies Used
+- HTML: Structure and layout of the app.
+- CSS (SASS): Styling, including responsive design.
+- JavaScript: Core functionality and real-time budget updates.

+# Planned Enhancements
+- Local Storage: Save transactions locally for persistence across sessions.
+- Validation Improvements: Add more robust input validation for accuracy.
+- Graphical Representation: Include graphs to visualize spending and income trends.

-# Instructions :
+# Live Demo
-To get started, simply enter the transaction details and submit the form.
-Your budget summary will automatically update with the latest total.
-If you need to remove a transaction, just click the "Delete" button next to it.
-Some future changes for my tracker  could include saving transactions to local storage, adding more detailed validation, and implementing features like a graph.
+Experience the Budget Tracker here: https://kkhhaalliiaa.github.io/BudgetTracker-JS/